 Barbara Rose Johns was born in New York City in 1935 to Violet and Robert Johns.
-During World War II, she moved to Farmville in Prince Edward County, Virginia, to live on a farm with her maternal grandmother Mary Croner.
-She spent most of her youth living and working on her grandmother’s, and later her father’s farm.
+During World War II, she moved to Farmville in Prince Edward County, Virginia, to live on a farm with her maternal grandmother, Mary Croner.
+She spent most of her youth living and working on her grandmother’s farm, then later her father’s farm.

-After years of frustration with the segregated Prince Edward County schools which she described in a memoir as having poor facilities, shabby equipment, and no science laboratories or gymnasium, Barbara took her concerns to a teacher who responded by asking her to “… do something about it.”
+After years of frustration with the segregated Prince Edward County schools – which she described in a memoir as having poor facilities, shabby equipment, and no science laboratories or gymnasium – Barbara voiced her complaints to a teacher, who responded by asking her to “do something about it.”
 Barbara describes feeling as though her teacher’s comments were dismissive, and as a result she was somewhat discouraged.
 However, after months of contemplation and imagination she began to formulate a plan.

-Seizing the moment, on April 23, 1951, Barbara Johns, a 16 year-old high school girl led her classmates in a strike to protest the substandard conditions at Robert Russa Moton High School.
-Her idealism, planning, and persistence ultimately garnered the support of NAACP lawyers Spotswood Robinson and Oliver Hill to take up her cause and the cause of more equitable conditions for Moton High School.
+Seizing the moment, on April 23, 1951, Barbara Johns – by then a sixteen-year-old high school student – led her classmates to strike in protest of the substandard conditions at Robert Russa Moton High School.
+Her idealism, planning, and persistence ultimately garnered the support of NAACP lawyers Spotswood Robinson and Oliver Hill, who took up her cause and the cause of creating more equitable conditions for Moton High School.

-After meeting with the students and the community, lawyers Robinson and Hill filed suit at the federal courthouse in Richmond, Virginia.
-The case was called Davis v.
-Prince Edward.
-In 1954, the Farmville case became one of five cases that the US Supreme Court reviewed in Brown v Board of Education of Topeka when it declared school segregation unconstitutional.
+After meeting with the students and the community, lawyers Robinson and Hill filed their case, Davis v.
+Prince Edward, at the federal courthouse in Richmond, Virginia.
+In 1954, the Farmville case became one of five cases that the U.S. Supreme Court reviewed in Brown v Board of Education of Topeka, the landmark ruling that school segregation was unconstitutional.

 Sometimes a courageous act by one person can set in motion a series of events that bring justice to an entire nation.

-Following the strike, her family, concerned for Barbara’s safety following threats by local racist groups, sent Barbara to live and finish her schooling in Montgomery, Alabama.
+After the strike, followed by reactionary threats from local racist groups, Barbara’s family became concerend for her safety.
+They sent Barbara to Montgomery, Alabama, to finish her schooling.
 After graduating from high school, she attended Spelman College in Atlanta, Georgia, and ultimately graduated from Drexel University in Philadelphia, Pennsylvania.
-Barbara Johns went on to lead a quiet life; she married Reverend William Powell, raised five children and was a librarian in the Philadelphia Public Schools.
+Barbara Johns went on to lead a quiet life; she married the Reverend William Powell, raised five children, and was a librarian in the Philadelphia Public Schools.
 Barbara Johns Powell died in 1991.